-Furthermore, GDS is one of the few companies in the industry capable of supplying steel insulated fire shutters with an insulation value of up to 240 minutes.
-GDS is the only manufacturer in Singapore offering UL and FM listed fire shutters, which building and construction companies sometimes require for their international projects.
+Furthermore, GDS is one of the few companies in the global industry capable of supplying steel insulated fire shutters with an insulation value of up to 240 minutes.
+We are the is the first manufacturer in Singapore offering UL and FM listed fire shutters, which are required by some building and construction companies for their international projects.